Pks-12/FirstminiProject_in_Reactjs/README.md

 # FirstminiProject_in_Reactjs
-This is my first mini project in ReactJs
+This is my first mini project in ReactJs.